 Vaccinate.
 The first step to prevention is to keep your horse on a vaccination program that takes into account his/her job (pleasure horse, show animal, working animal, breeding animal, companion), general health status (age, history of illness, etc.), amount of travel, and location (some regions pose more risk of disease than others).
 This vaccination program should be discussed and implemented with your veterinarian.

 Reduce Stress.
-Stress can compromise the horse’s immune systems and create more susceptibility to infection.
+Stress can compromise the horse’s immune systems and make him more susceptible to infection.
 Happy horses are more likely to be healthy horses.
+Make sure the housing and turnout offer the best possible options for your horses.

 Optimize Nutrition.
-Adequate nutrition keeps your horses strong and healthy and gives them the tools to fight off possible infections.
+Good nutrition keeps your horse strong and healthy and ensures the horse has a better chanced at fighting off possible infections.

 Practice Biosecurity.
 Use all resources to determine what aspects of your horses’ daily lives that put them at risk for disease and establish a plan for reducing those risks.